AchingYanna/Semester-1/README.md

 # TermsAndKeywords---S1-
 Some Important and Commonly used keywords
-# TermsAndDefinitions
-Basic Terms and Definitions related to Computer Science, useful for anyone starting out or Just looking out.

 <h1>**HARDWARE TERMS**</h1>
 <body>
 Hardware is the term referring to all the physical parts in a computer system.
 It includes the monitor, the keyboard, the mouse, the main case which stores the RAM, CPU and the motherboard.